e-m3din4/MAC.gyver/README.md

 		  --mac MAC   MAC address or OUI to search for

 ### About...
-This Python script retrieves information from basic vendor lookup or a more comprhensive profile related to a MAC address, used to identify which device is which on your local network so that data gets sent to your computer and not your roommate's smartphone.
+This Python script retrieves information from basic vendor lookup to a comprehensive profile related to a MAC address, used to identify which device is which on your local network.
 MAC addresses are always a 12 digit hexadecimal number, with the numbers separated every two digits by a colon or hyphen.
 The script takes a MAC address as an argument and retrieves the API key from a config.json file located in the same directory as the script.